tflo/Ctx-Typeset-Tool/Ctx Typeset/Ctx Typeset.scptd/Contents/Resources/Manual/Manual.md

 your settings, click OK and launch the script again to start the actual typesetting run.

 # System requirements / other requirements

 Of course, a ConTeXt Minimal (standalone) is required.[^texlive]

-The script is fully compatible with OS 10.9, 10.10 and 10.11 (Mavericks, Yosemite, El Capitan).
-On older systems notifications won’t work and you should disable notifications permanently in the settings section in the script.
+The script is fully compatible with macOS 10.11 and 10.12, probably 10.10 and maybe 10.9, 10.8.
+On 10.8 systems notifications won’t work and you should disable notifications permanently in the settings section in the script.

-*Python* must be installed (2 or 3) for file URL parsing.
+*Python* must be installed for file URL parsing.

 *awk* must be installed for the version query.